-The Princeton National Rowing Association is pleased to offer this program again for the second summer.
+Summer 2020 will mark the third summer in which The Princeton National Rowing Association will offer the Adult Summer Rowing League.
 This is designed to be a non-competitive, fun introduction to the sport of rowing.
 It will take place at the Caspersen Rowing Center on Mercer Lake.
 Please fill out an interest form here with more information to follow.
 Feel free to contact Hilary Gehman with any questions.

 Participants must be over the age of 18.